Overcoming Social Anxiety: How To Use Questions To Start A Conversation

 While social anxiety can stem from any number of things, often the pressure to come up with conversation topics and remember details about a person's life from previous interactions can start to feel overwhelming.
 Instead of being enjoyable, engaging in a discussion feels like a minefield: one wrong move and your reputation - or, worse, your relationship - will be ruined.

-Use Questions to Start a Conversation
+Use Questions To Start A Conversation

 Before you go to a social event, think about the people who may be there and what you know about them.
 Brainstorm some discussion or conversation topics that you can draw from when the conversation stalls or you feel pressure to start a discussion.
 If you commonly have this experience with strangers while out and about at unexpected times, think of some generic getting-to-know-you questions that you can ask whenever you need.

 In order to effectively jump-start a conversation, the questions you choose should be open-ended; that is, they should require more than a one-word answer.
-Questions that facilitate longer, more detailed responses usually begin with "Tell me about.." or "How did you…" as opposed to " Did you ever…" or "What is your favorite…" These open-ended questions will encourage your conversation partner to respond with a more detailed answer, giving you more opportunities to absorb information that may result in a follow-up question.
+Questions that facilitate longer, more detailed responses are best as opposed to questions that prompt one-word responses, such as those beginning with, " Did you ever…" or "What is your favorite…" These open-ended questions will encourage your conversation partner to respond with a more detailed answer, giving you more opportunities to absorb information that may result in a follow-up question.
 This will help to keep the conversation going and avoid awkward pauses that can feel uncomfortable.